BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 ---
 In this version we are adding NPCs (non-player characters) that you can talk to and trade items with.

-Add MORE rooms (group of 3 = 27 total rooms, group of 4 = 36 total rooms).
+- Add MORE rooms (group of 3 = 27 total rooms, group of 4 = 36 total rooms).
 Each of these rooms must have a unique description.
 NOT just "you're in a room".

+[Download or copy/paste](/apcsp\digitalinfo\npc.py) this code into a new file, npc.py

+This file must be in the same location (same folder) as your project.

+- Notice that the FIRST FUNCTION (tradeItem) is incomplete.
+You will need to complete it.

-Create characters (group of 3 = 2 characters, group of 4 = 3 characters).
+- Create characters (group of 3 = 2 characters, group of 4 = 3 characters).
 Each character is a dictionary with 12 or more key/value pairs.
 All characters should have the keys name, want, trade, hello, bye, and default.
 The other keys are up to you.
 Notice that the spelling/capitalization of the items that the character wants and trades is important.
 ```
 dan = {
     'name': 'Cowboy Dan',